VR-25/acc/README.md

 # prioritize_batt_idle_mode (pbim) #
 # If enabled charging switches that support battery idle mode take precedence.
 # This is disabled by default due to issues on Samsung (store_mode) and other devices.

+# currentWorkaround (current_workaround) #
+# Only use current control files whose paths match "batt" (default: false).
+# This is necessary only if the current limit affects both input and charging current values.
+# A reboot is required after changing this.

 #/DC#
 ```